Frontier-Stageworks/opentrackio-proof/opentrackio_parser/README.md

 The strongest single artifact.
 For any `Sample` value constructible in the model, encoding it and decoding the result returns the original value.
 Rules out encoder field-name bugs, missing-field bugs, and key-spelling bugs end-to-end.
-Cannot be satisfied by a trivial encoder or decoder.
+This is hard to fake: a constant encoder or constant decoder would fail for populated `Sample` values.

 Depends on `nat_repr_toNat?_some` — a nontrivial standalone lemma proving that Lean's decimal renderer and `String.toNat?` are inverses for all natural numbers.